-M anagement CMP Ann ual Implen Status Action Conduct regular updates of the CMP that reflect outcomes of the evaluation process, and that incorporate new information about the resources.
-Implementation Timeframe Short-term / As needed 2010 2011 2012 2013 2014 In Progress 2015 In Progress 2017 'In Progress' designation reflects Envision Maunakea process and is dependent upon exact scope of Governor Ige's directive to return 10,000 acres.
+M anagement CMP Action Description Implementation Timeframe 2010 2011 2012 2013 2014 2015 2016 2017 Comment 'In Progress' MEU-2 Conduct regular updates of the CMP that reflect outcomes of the evaluation process, and that incorporate new information about the resources.
+Short-term / As needed In Progress In Progress designation reflects Envision Maunakea process and is dependent upon exact scope of Governor Ige's directive to return 10,000 acres.
 MEU-3 Revise and update planning documents, including the master plan, leases, and subleases, so that they will clearly assign roles and responsibilities for managing Maunakea and reflect stewardship matters resolved with DLNR.
 As needed In Progress

-^{}In 2012 the Ongoing category was divided into two groups, Ongoing and In Progress.
+\In 2012 the Ongoing category was divided into two groups, Ongoing and In Progress.

-A lawsuit was filed in federal court which was dismissed without prejudice; the plaintiff may still seek further judicial relief
+\ A lawsuit was filed in federal court which was dismissed without prejudice; the plaintiff may still seek further judicial relief